hindman/optopus/README.md

 mode][py_argparse_intermixed], which allows positionals and options to be intermixed a bit more flexibly on the command line.

-Standard argument parsing in Optopus will be similar to the flexibility exhibited by the argparse intermixed mode.
+Standard argument parsing in Argle will be similar to the flexibility exhibited by the argparse intermixed mode.
 That behavior is basically the logical result of applying the core concepts defining the grammar syntax, along with a default greedy policy as it relates to parsing and the interpretation of the syntax itself.

-In addition, Optopus will support a feature that allows the user to create a set of related parsing modes that relax one or more requirements.
+In addition, Argle will support a feature that allows the user to create a set of related parsing modes that relax one or more requirements.
 These modes can be combined as needed.